CMX 600

-The CMX 600 was the very first non-linear video editing system.
-This Emmy Award winning system was introduced in 1971 by CMX Systems, a joint venture between CBS and Memorex.
+The CMX 600 was the first non-linear video editing system.
+The system was introduced in 1971 by CMX Systems, a joint venture between CBS and Memorex.
 CMX referred to it as a "RAVE", or Random Access Video Editor.

 The 600 had a console with 2 black & white monitors built in, as well as a light pen used to control the system.
 The right monitor, which played the preview video, was used by the editor to make cuts and edit decisions, by using the light pen to select from options which were superimposed as text over the preview video.
 The left monitor was used to display the edited video.

 It recorded and played back black-and-white "skip-field" video in analog on specially modified disk pack drives (supplied by Memorex, and which were commonly used to store data digitally on mainframe computers of the time) that were the size of washing machines.
 The audio was recorded digitally using PCM, and was recorded by being inserted in the "back porch" of the horizontal blanking interval pulses of the video (a technique known as "sound-in-sync").
 This audio was somewhat poor, due to a large amount of jitter occurring from the signal being played back from the disk packs.
 The video was also of less than stellar quality, due to it being recorded in skip-field mode (which was done to extend recording time on the disk packs).
 But all of this did not matter, since the 600's main purpose was solely for off-line editing, in order to create an Edit Decision List (EDL) for later on-line editing.